PavelPZ/riverpod_navigator/README.md

 ## Async navigation

-Navigation is delayed until the asynchronous actions are performed.
+Async navigation means that navigation is delayed until the asynchronous actions are performed.
 These actions for each screen are:
 - **opening** (before opening a new screen)
 - **closing** (before closing the old screen)
 - **replacing** (before replacing the screen with a screen with the same segment type)

-The *opening* and *closing* actions can return an asynchronous result that can be used later when build a screen.
+The *opening* and *closing* actions can return an asynchronous result that can be used later when building a screen.

 ### Define classes for the typed-segment